ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 To make the injection work we need to wire the container instance with the ``views`` module.
 This needs to be done once.
-After it's done we can use ``Provide`` markers to specify as many injections as needed for any view inside the module.
+After it's done we can use ``Provide`` markers to specify as many injections as needed for any view.

 Edit ``application.py``: